Create a Great Book Appendix: A Guide for Nonfiction Authors

 Appendix headings look like chapter title headings.
 An appendix can have subheadings, if substantive.
 Each new appendix begins on a new page.
 If you have related items, you can group them into one appendix.

-In the table of contents and in the heading of each separate index, the titling system is as follows: Appendix (if you have one only one), or Appendix A, Appendix B, etc.
+In the table of contents and in the heading of each separate index, the titling system is as follows: Appendix (if you have only one), or Appendix A, Appendix B, etc.

 According to CMOS, 17th edition (p.
 30–31, section 1.59), it is permissible to number appendixes 1, 2, 3, etc., rather than A, B, C, and it is permissible to set them in a smaller type than the main text.
 If you have numbered tables within an appendix, the numbering scheme can cause confusion.
 My personal advice: stick to A, B, C.